Sauceforge/Saucery/Saucery.NuGet/README.md

 # Saucery.NuGet

-> A .NET global tool that bumps every PackageReference in opted-in `.csproj` files to the next available version on NuGet.org.
+> A .NET global tool that bumps every `PackageReference` in opted-in `.csproj` files - and every `PackageVersion` entry in `Directory.Packages.props` (Central Package Management) files - to the next available version on NuGet.org.

 ## Installation